The author is a guitarist and bassist with over 35 years of experience as a musician.

 You know that.
 That’s why you spend so much time locked away practicing your guitar.
 You also know you need the right instrument for the job, and that’s why you’re here.

 There are many factors to consider when choosing a guitar for metal, including brand and which subgenre of metal you play.
-In this article, I’ll break down all of the components on the guitar you need to consider so that you can make the best choice for your situation.
+In this article, I’ll break down all the components of the guitar you need to consider so that you can make the best choice for your situation.

 The intent of this article is to help you think about the aspects of an electric guitar that you feel are most important so you can find the guitar that you like best.